What can you do with this major?

 Adoption Agency Official, Children's Librarian, Early Childhood Center/Director, Higher Education Administrator (e.g., for Admissions, Student Life, Housing), Marriage and Family Therapist, Gerontological Counselor, Guidance Counselor, Human Resources Manager, Lawyer, Occupational or Recreational Therapist, Speech Therapist, Substance Abuse Counselor...

 With a Doctoral Degree*

 College/University Administrator, College/University Professor, Consultant, Psychologist (e.g., Clinical or Counseling, Developmental, Health)...

-The following list represents a few of the types of businesses or organizations that might employ Human Development majors:
+These are a few of the types of businesses or organizations that might employ Human Development majors:

 AIDS Resource Centers, Nursing Homes, Before and After School Programs, Mental Health Centers, Colleges and Universities, Crisis Intervention Centers, Child Care Centers and Preschools, Customer Service Centers, Family Violence Centers, Human Services Agencies, Insurance Companies, Juvenile Detention Centers, Group Homes, Health Centers, Hospitals, Private Businesses, Community Support Programs, Volunteer Centers, Youth Programs, Non-Governmental/Non-Profit Organizations.

 Learning more about specific jobs and finding more options

 - See lists of the actual first jobs and/or graduate school programs of our majors from Career Services annual survey.
 Make sure to look at the "Results by Major" documents, and remember these are graduates' first or entry-level jobs within weeks or months of graduation.